cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

   - Add the created PAT as a repository or GitHub organization [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)
-  - Clone the remote repository using the [checkout](https://github.com/actions/checkout) GitHub action
+  - In your GitHub action, clone the remote repository using the [checkout](https://github.com/actions/checkout) GitHub action
   - Execute `atmos describe affected` command with the `--repo-path` flag set to the cloned repository path using the [`GITHUB_WORKSPACE`](https://docs.github.com/en/actions/learn-github-actions/variables) ENV variable (which points to the default working directory on the GitHub runner for steps, and the default location of the repository when using